ryjmacdonell/polyene-meci-dataset/README.rst

                 - [opt-label]: a unique label for the geometry
                     - name: the name of the optimized geometry
                     - type: the geometry type (min: minimum, et: ethylenic MECI, kd: kinked-diene MECI)
+                    - n-ind: the central carbon index for pyr/tr MECIs
+                    - db-ind: the carbon index doubly-bonded to n
+                    - sb-ind: the carbon index single-bonded to n
                     - energy: the state energies in a.u.
                     - atm: the atom labels
                     - xyz: the atom cartesian coordinates in a.u.